krishnakadiyala/NPAcourse/labs/Configuration_Templating_with_Jinja2_and_YAML/Ansible_Lab_13_Jinja2_Config_Templates_02.md

 ##### Step 4

-Update the `src` parameter in the template task to point to the new templates that were created in the previous step and also remove the `debug` tasks for now.
+Return to `deploy-snmp.yml` and update the `src` parameter in the template task to point to the new templates that were created in the previous step and also remove the `debug` tasks for now.

 At this point, the playbook should look as follows:

 ``` yaml